 We are pleased to offer a selection of recorded workshops by the American Academy of Forensic Psychology (AAFP).
 These were presented as live workshops and recorded for online distribution.
 Unlike our typical professional training programs, these recordings do not include any interactive components or supplemental materials and are more akin to old-school CE than premium professional training.

-This self-paced online training program on Critical Thinking in Forensic Psychological Evaluation is presented Dr. Terry Kukor.
+This online training program on Critical Thinking in Forensic Psychological Evaluation is presented Dr. Terry Kukor.
 Although each type of forensic psychological evaluation addresses a different and specific question, this 4 hour workshop focuses on the decision-making process that cuts across all types of forensic evaluations.
 Reviewed is research examining clinical decision-making and judgment under uncertainty.
 Specific critical thinking skills and potential threats to objectivity are reviewed in the context of the reasoning process that is necessary for effective interpretation and synthesis of data in forensic practice.
 Special attention is given to management of bias in forensic evaluation.

 - Sources of error and threats to objectivity in forensic evaluation

 - What is critical thinking and why we should care about it